kelvinator07/kelvinator07/README.md

 My name is Kelvin, I'm a Java Developer in the FinTech Space.

-- 🔭 I’m currently working on Backend APIs.
+- 🔭 I’m currently working on Blockchain Technologies.
 - 🌱 I’m currently learning Devops using Docker/Kurbenetes and CI/CD Best practices.
-- 👯 I’m looking to collaborate on exicting projects.
+- 👯 I’m looking to collaborate on exciting projects.
 - 💬 Ask me about mentorship.
 - 📫 How to reach me: kelvinator4leo@gmail.com
 - ⚡ Fun fact: I Love Food